Chairman's speech corner

 The fourth issue is human resources and economic impact.

-Even just looking at East Asia, it's huge.
+Even just looking at East Asia, the scale is vast.
 China's population is 1.35 billion.
-And if we consider the Korean Peninsula, north and south combined, it's 70 million.
-Japan has a population of 120 million, which alone has a human resource of over 1.5 billion.
-India currently has a population of over 1 billion, and is expected to reach 1.47 billion by 2027.
-Just building this Japan-Korea tunnel would create a massive economic zone.
+Considering the Korean Peninsula, North and South Korea together have a population of 70 million.
+Japan has 120 million, meaning there are over 1.5 billion human resources in these two regions alone.
+India currently has over 1 billion people, and it's projected to reach 1.47 billion by 2027.
+The mere realization of this Japan-Korea tunnel would create a massive economic zone.

-Speaking of Saga, it would create an economic zone with a radius of 500 kilometers centered on Tosu.
-Therefore, I would like to emphasize that the economic impact of building a Japan-Korea tunnel has limitless potential.
+For example, in Saga Prefecture, we could create an economic zone with a radius of 500 kilometers centered around Tosu.
+Therefore, I want to emphasize that the economic impact of realizing the Japan-Korea tunnel has limitless potential.

 The fifth is technical ability.